mkollaro/mkollaro.github.com/_posts/2015-06-01-gpu-code-in-chromium.md

 a command buffer and executed from there, which makes it a bit difficult to debug (see `gpu/command_buffer/service/gles2_cmd_decoder.cc`)

+## what it does

+it draws the webpage (skia? huh?) and executes webgl, maybe it does some acceleration too?

 ## Debugging GPU code

 --in-process-gpu
 --gpu-launcher
 [apitrace](https://github.com/apitrace/)

+## A trip down the rabbit hole

+step by step of what happens when you call something in WebGL (like glViewport), what gets called by whom, the ipc message to the gpu process, how it goes trough the command buffer.
+Next step - what happens when you execute a basic opengl example - a triangle.
+Then again, what happens when you try using a texture.